 Select Complete to transition the issue to a state of Pending Complete

 For this scenario, the TDSP selects COMPLETE.
 The user is not prompted to enter comments; however it is strongly encouraged to select the ‘ADD COMMENT transition to enter appropriate comments.
 ILLUSTRATE A USER SELECTING ADD COMMENT AFTER THEY SELECTED COMPLETE.
 “RN order has been removed.
-Please submit your MVO.”
+Please submit your MVO.” (research another comment)

 The issue has transitioned back to the Submitting Competitive Retailer in a state of Pending Complete.
 The Submitter then has the option to close the issue by selecting Complete or the issue will auto close in 14 calendar days if left in the Pending Complete state.